Q-ship: In science fiction

 As with other naval concepts, the idea of a Q-ship has also been applied to space vessels in fictional works:

 Q-ships feature prominently in David Weber's Honor Harrington series of books.
 Harrington destroys a Q-ship in the first novel, On Basilisk Station, and commands a squadron of Q-ships in the sixth novel, Honor Among Enemies.
 In the tenth book in the series, War of Honor, Thomas Bachfisch commands a pair of privately owned Q-ships.

 In the January/February 2020 issue of Analog Science Fiction and Fact, Joel Richards has a short story, "Q-ship Militant".

-In DC Comics' Star Spangled War Stories #71 (reprinted in their Weird War #1), the story "The End of the Sea Wolf!" is a postwar "flashback" story of a U-boat commander engaging a Q-ship in the Second World War.